ridwanmalik/minimal-ecommerce-frontend/README.md

-# Shopping Cart
+# minimal-ecommerce-frontend

-A simple shopping cart using React & Redux.
+A simple e-commerce using React & Redux.

 ## QuickStart